FTP full form in networking is File Transfer Protocol. It provides a standardized method for transferring files between clients and servers.

-Further you can enroll in online Cisco Enterprise training courses, to know more about FTP or similar data transfer protocols.
+Furthermore, if you are an aspiring IT networking student, you can check our online Cisco Enterprise training courses to learn more about FTP or similar data transfer protocols.

 FTP's primary advantage is its compatibility with various systems, allowing seamless communication across diverse environments.
 Unlike HTTP, which primarily handles web resources, FTP focuses on reliable file management, making it ideal for transferring large files or multiple files simultaneously.